eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 ![sim-mc-hits-color](img/sim-mc-hits-color.png)

-Exercise: Check out the other branches and make some plots.
+_Exercise_: Check out the other branches and make some plots.

+_Exercise_: Run some of the other tests, for example, scanning over theta (test 4), theta and azimuth (test 5), or momentum (tests 7 and 8).
+Note that optics tests are special tests that will be described below.

 ### Event Display